waveshareteam/roarm_ws_em0/README.md

 ### 3.3 Running the Robotic Arm Driver Node
 According to the ROS2 official documentation, it is not recommended to run ROS2 nodes in the same terminal where you compile the packages.
 Open a new terminal window using `Ctrl + Alt + T`.

-Grant serial port permissions and run the ROS2 robotic arm driver node:

-Grant read and write permissions to the serial device using the following command (replace `/dev/ttyUSB0` with your actual device path):

-    sudo chmod 666 /dev/ttyUSB0

-Run the driver node:
+Launch the driver node:

+    ros2 launch roarm_driver roarm.launch.py #if you have the default port or edited the launch file

+Or, override the serial port name at launch with something like:

-    ros2 run roarm_driver roarm_driver
+    ros2 launch roarm_driver roarm.launch.py serial_port:=/dev/ttyUSB2

 ### 3.4 Viewing the Model Joints
 Open a new terminal window with `Ctrl + Alt + T`.